hc825b/hc825b.github.io/posts/2018-09-26-cybersec-for-manufacturing.markdown

   - Win NT, 98, and even Dos

-+ Education for business owner and how they communicate with IT guys
++ Education for manufacturers and how they communicate with IT guys

   - No security means will work if their users are the weakness